 *5 nights accommodation in boutique beach houses 60 meters from the beach.

-*All meals – enjoy scrumptious Paleo meals for breakfast, lunch and dinner
+*All meals are catered for by Veet Cuisine – enjoy delicious vegan food for breakfast, lunch and dinner

 *60 minute massage

 *Daily self-care activities – yoga, fitness sessions, meditation and more

 *Audio track meditations to assist long term retention